 The second floor documents the work done by the foundries in Follonica over the centuries with bits and pieces that have been collected and restored, as well as in-depth descriptions and reconstructions.

 The last floor has a beautiful collection of street furniture that tells the story of Follonica’s love for iron and its local uses.

-And it's not just the museum that draws tourists.
-The building the musuem sits in is itself an important example of industrial archeology and was once a working factory.
+And it’s not just the museum that draws tourists.
+The building the museum sits in is itself an important example of industrial archeology and was once a working factory.